admindojo/admindojo-website/docs/intro_gettingstarted.md

 ## Usage
 ### General
 adminDōjō heavily utilizes [Vagrant](https://www.vagrantup.com) thus starting and rebooting the VM differs from normal operation.

-Use `vagrant ssh` to login/jump into the VM.
-You exit the VM with _cms+D_ or `exit`.
-Please use the vagrant commands `vagrant reload` and `vagrant halt` to reboot/shutdown since it does some _magical_ configuration to the VM.
-You must be inside the training directory to use these commands(One VM per training).
+- Use `vagrant ssh` to login/jump into the VM
+- You exit the VM with _cms+D_ or `exit`
+- Please use the vagrant commands `vagrant reload` and `vagrant halt` to reboot/shutdown the VM since it does some _magical configuration_ to the VM.
+You must be inside the training directory to use these commands(One VM per training)
-Your user is the default vagrant user.
+- Your user is the default vagrant user _vagrant_

 ### Username and password